thalesmengue/movieLaravel/README.md

 ## The idea

-When I've started this project when learned my first things on Laravel, the idea was to recreate an old personal PHP project, where people can rate the movies they have already watched.
+I've started this project when learned my first things about Laravel, the idea was to recreate an old personal PHP project, where people can rate the movies they have already watched.
 <br>
 In the project the user can create their own profile, where they are going to rate the movies they want.